A step by step guide to choosing the best Galapagos cruise

 So these are all the reasons why I can help you find your own cruise. 🙂 so stay with me here…

 Insider tip – once you get to Santa Cruz Island, you will see that many local travel agents (where you book your tours) offer amazing super last-minute cruise deals.
-However, the issue is that to get to the Galapagos you must have booked already all your flights and lodging in advance, as one of the Galapagos Entry requirements, therefore even if the cruise dates matched with your outbound flight, you would lose what you had already pay for the accommodation.
+However, the issue is that to get to the Galapagos, you must have already booked all your flights and lodging in advance, as one of the Galapagos Entry requirements, therefore even if the cruise dates matched with your outbound flight, you would lose what you had already paid for the accommodation.
 That’s why it’s much better to have everything organized beforehand.

 How to choose the perfect Galapagos Cruise for you

-Ok but not let’s get to the point, how do I find the best Galapagos Cruise for me? with so many available?
+Ok, but let’s get to the point, how do I find the best Galapagos Cruise for me?
+With so many available?
 You may wonder.
 Before calling Liveaboard.com customer service, you should do some research first.
 And I am going to help you do that.

-It is very easy to get excited when you see a super special rate or the itinerary that you really had in mind that you forget to check all the other factors and you end up booking a trip that is not exactly what you were looking for.
+It is very easy to get excited when you see a super special rate or the itinerary that you really had in mind, and you forget to check all the other factors, and you end up booking a trip that is not exactly what you were looking for.

 So here is a list of features and parameters that you should take into consideration when you book a cruise to the Galapagos Islands (or anywhere else, really).